Today I’m going to break down the strategy I used to generate €7,000+ for an ecommerce client with minimal effort.

 Data > Hypotheses > Experiments > Results > Action

 I believe data is the starting point for driving online growth.

-In this post, I’ll demonstrate how I use Metrilo to extract data to use in experiments.
-All examples shown below are based on a eCommerce client of mine in the natural supplement industry.
+In this post, I’ll demonstrate how I use Metrilo to extract data and use it in experiments.
+All examples shown are based on a ecommerce client of mine in the natural supplement industry.

 Let’s get started.

-I conduct a small audit before I begin in order to see how the eCom store is doing.
+I do a small audit before I begin in order to see how the ecommerce store is doing.

 Here are the main data points I track with Metrilo for each eCommerce business:

 I’m going to focus on the first 7 data points for this post.

 Read more: A detailed Retention analysis to measure your customer loyalty